IRFM/IMASViz/doc/source/manual/scripting.rst

     python3 <path_to_script>/<script_name>.py

-By running this script all data tree views, plot widgets and multi plot views, previously set in the script, should show, as shown in the figure below.
+By running this script all :guilabel:`Data Tree Views`, :guilabel:`Plot Widgets` and :guilabel:`MultiPlot Views`, previously set in the script, should show, as shown in the figure below.

 .. figure:: images/scripting_run_result.png
   :align: center
   :width: 550px

-  The result of running the script example: guilabel:`Data Tree View (DTV)`, :guilabel:Plot Widget`, :guilabel:`Table Plot View` and :guilabel:`Stacked Plot View` containing multiple plots.
+  The result of running the script example:
+  :guilabel:`Data Tree View (DTV)`, :guilabel:`Plot Widget`,
+  :guilabel:`Table Plot View` and :guilabel:`Stacked Plot View` containing multiple plots.